k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 Common use cases are iterating over a database result set, over data returned by an HTTP call or an API or, over Kafka messages.
 For example, the [Broadway population flow](/articles/07_table_population/14_table_population_based_Broadway.md) includes an iteration over the data in the source DB to load it into the target DB.

-This article described how Broadway performs the following:
+This article describes how Broadway performs the following:

 * Defines an iteration in a flow.
 * Loops over one or more elements of a result set.